gitlabhq/gitlabhq/doc/user/profile/account/two_factor_authentication.md

 password to login, you'll be prompted to activate your U2F device (usually by pressing a button on it), and it will perform secure authentication on your behalf.

-The U2F workflow is only supported by Google Chrome at this point, so we _strongly_ recommend that you set up both methods of two-factor authentication, so you can still access your account from other browsers.
+The U2F workflow is only [supported by](https://caniuse.com/#search=U2F) Google Chrome, Opera and Firefox at this point, so we _strongly_ recommend that you set up both methods of two-factor authentication, so you can still access your account from other browsers.